A draconian clause and a few missed opportunities mar the proposed changes

 While it is necessary to rein in the unruly and unscrupulous — tourists who jump routes to chase animals, photographers who destroy rare nests, researchers who offer tours of their field sites for a fee — such offences can always be tackled under the regular provisions against trespassing, destruction, etc. On the other hand, the lopsided new clause can send a researcher or filmmaker to jail if he/she refuses to overlook something inconvenient, particularly outside the stated purpose and subject of his/her research or film.

 There are quite a few grey areas in the Bill that misses three key opportunities.
 In Section 32 — no use of chemicals, explosives or any other substances or equipment inside sanctuaries — the amendments should explicitly add ‘polythene’ that chokes water courses and herbivores alike.
-The Bill may yet consider specifying stringent penalties for violation of conditions set by the as mitigation measures while clearing development projects.
+The Bill may yet consider specifying stringent penalties for violation of conditions set by the National Board for Wildlife as mitigation measures while clearing development projects.

 As our wilderness keeps getting rapidly fragmented, the word ‘corridor’ occurs only once in the existing WLPA.
 Instead of mourning the loss of connectivity wherever earthmovers roar, conservationists may push for a legal definition and provision for notifying wildlife corridors to defend a few key ones realistically.